 Hand of Faith

-Wonder awaits around every corner in Vegas, and the Golden Nugget Hotel and Casino is no exception.
+Wonder awaits around every corner in Vegas, especially among the many free things to do Downtown on Fremont Street at the Golden Nugget Hotel and Casino.
 Stop by to see the Hand of Faith, a 61-pound nugget of gold that is the largest in existence.

 Lake of Dreams at Wynn Las Vegas

-Enjoy complimentary entertainment every night at the Wynn via the Lake of Dreams, a spectacle of lights and sound using the lake’s 20,000 square feet of surface and a 40-foot waterfall to serve as the visual focal point for giant puppets and massive robots – and a 23-foot head that emerges from the water.
+Enjoy complimentary entertainment every night at the Wynn via the Lake of Dreams, a spectacle light show using the lake's 20,000 square feet of surface and a 40-foot waterfall to serve as the visual focal point for giant puppets and massive robots – and a 23-foot head that emerges from the water.
+Shows at Lake of Dreams are completely free and run nightly every half hour.

 Fremont Street Experience

-Spanning five blocks in Downtown Las Vegas, Fremont Street Experience is where you can see bands and DJs perform for free and take in an epic light show on the world’s largest video screen, Viva Vision.
-The Downtown Rocks free concert series August calendar is an ode to the ’90s and early 2000s with performances by Collective Soul, Buckcherry, Cheap Trick and The Wallflowers.
+Spanning five blocks Fremont Street is the heart of Downtown Las Vegas.
+Nothings says “Welcome to Las Vegas” more than a visit to Fremont Street Experience where you can see bands and DJs perform free show, live music and take in an fully immersive show on the world’s largest video screen, the Viva Vision light show.
+The Downtown Rocks free concert series has featured some of the most popular acts in music including Collective Soul, Buckcherry, Cheap Trick and The Wallflowers.
+There are so many free Las Vegas attractions up and down Fremont Street making it a must-do for any type of trip.

 The LINQ Promenade + Experience